When a web analytics provider tracks visitor data from your website it collects visitors' IP addresses.

 User IP addresses can be considered as personal data.
 Anonymizing visitors’ IP addresses is a legal requirement in some countries and can be used as one part of protecting personal data under Data Privacy regulations (e.g. GDPR).

 In Siteimprove Analytics, you can configure IP addresses anonymization of visitors to your websites under Visitor Privacy in settings.
 Read more in the Settings: IP Address Anonymization and Do Not Track article.
-Also, if you are an administrator, check out this interactive tutorial on how to anonymize IPs for Data Privacy.

 What happens when I anonymize IP addresses?